wiheto/tig125_material/README.md

 Some course material relating to tig125.

-This repo will contain material in the future I think (but is not part of a demonstration).
+This repo will contain material in the future I think (but is part of a demonstration).